 I agree, gorillas are not starchivores or frugivores, so feeding them an incorrect diet can result in an overproduction of cholesterol and cardiovascular disease.

 The same is true of carnivores.
 Dogs, cats, lions, etc, don’t develop atherosclerosis when fed a cholesterol-rich diet simply because that is appropriate for them.
 But they suffer these conditions if fed starchy plants.
 Any vet can confirm that carnivorous pets and zoo animals develop atherosclerosis if fed plant- and grain-based pet food.
 In fact, heart attacks are almost as common in pet dogs as they are in their owners.4,5

 Feeding incorrect diets to carnivores such as dogs and cats can result in them getting atherosclerosis.
-However, the development of atherosclerosis is almost always secondary to an inflammatory disease.
+However, the development of atherosclerosis in dogs is almost always secondary to an inflammatory disease.
 So far, it seems we’ve established that when you feed an animal a diet that is not appropriate for it, it can result in cardiovascular disease.
 It’s worth noting that the vast majority of atherosclerosis in dogs is related to hypothyroidism and diabetes.
 Saturated fat and cholesterol have no effect on atherosclerosis in carnivores.
 These facts seem to support my position, not Groves.
 It seems strange he would even mention this.